iconify/website/docs/usage/css/tailwind/options.md

 [Iconify plugin for Tailwind CSS](./index.md) has several options.

-Options object is passed as parameter to plugin:
+The options object is passed as parameter to plugin:

 ```js
 addDynamicIconSelectors({